StockNews.com Begins Coverage on WidePoint (NYSEAMERICAN:WYY)

-StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a report released on Wednesday.
-The firm issued a sell rating on the technology company’s stock.
+StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a report issued on Saturday.
+The brokerage issued a sell rating on the technology company’s stock.

 WidePoint Stock Performance

-WidePoint (NYSEAMERICAN:WYY – Free Report) last announced its quarterly earnings results on Monday, May 15th.
-The technology company reported ($0.11) earnings per share for the quarter.
+WidePoint (NYSEAMERICAN:WYY – Free Report) last issued its quarterly earnings results on Monday, May 15th.
+The technology company reported ($0.11) EPS for the quarter.
+The business had revenue of $25.27 million during the quarter.
 WidePoint had a negative net margin of 16.03% and a positive return on equity of 2.98%.
-The firm had revenue of $25.27 million during the quarter.

 WidePoint Corporation provides technology management as a service (TMaaS) to the government and business enterprises in North America and Europe.
 The company offers TMaaS solutions through a secure federal government certified proprietary portal and secure enterprise portal that provides ability to manage, analyze, and protect communications assets, as well as deploy identity management solutions that provide secured virtual and physical access to restricted environments.